tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 Multi record (bdqffdq:MultiRecord) tests operate on a dataset as a whole, the MultiRecord tests in bdqcore: sum up results across all records for each single record test.

-### 2.3 Parameterising the tests (normative)
+### 3.3 Parameterising the Tests (normative)

-Where a test is parameterized, a parameter (e.g. bdq:sourceAuthority) is specified in the text of the hasExpectedResponse data type property of the instance of the bdqffdq:Specification for the test.
+Where a Test is parameterized, a parameter (e.g. bdq:sourceAuthority) is specified in the text of the hasExpectedResponse data type property of the instance of the bdqffdq:Specification for the test.
 Such a bdqffdq:Specification MUST also have a bdqffdq:hasArgument object property linking it to an instance of a bdqffdq:Argument, which MUST have a bdqffdq:hasArgumentValue data type property carrying the default value for the parameter, and this bdqffdq:Argument MUST have a bdqffdq:hasParameter object property linking it to a bdqffdq:Parameter.
 The bdqffdq:Parameter SHOULD be a class instance in the bdq: namespace (e.g. bdq:sourceAuthority).

 The instance of the bdqffdq:Specification SHOULD have a bdqffdq:hasAuthoritiesDefaults data type property containing the parameters, default values, and references to resources, including API enpoints that would provide access to values in authority.